-Your living room deserves more than just furnitureโit needs personality, comfort, and a design that makes every day better.
+Your living room deserves more than just furniture — it needs personality comfort and a design that makes every day better.

 1. Layer Neutral Textures for Depth

-2. Create a Gallery Wall Focal Point
+Check Price on Amazon2.
+Create a Gallery Wall Focal Point

 A well-curated gallery wall instantly elevates your living room.
-Mix frame sizes and orientations, but stick to a consistent frame color for cohesion.
+Mix frame sizes and orientations but stick to a consistent frame color for cohesion.
 Start by laying everything out on the floor first before hammering a single nail.
 Leave about 6-8 inches between the top of your sofa and the bottom of your gallery wall.
 This creates that perfect designer look without feeling cramped.
-The wall becomes art, conversation starter, and personality all in one.
+The wall becomes art conversation starter and personality all in one.

 3. Embrace Floor-to-Ceiling Windows